Muthunilavan-D/Pricepulse/README.md

-🛒 Price Pulse – Smart Price Tracker App
+🛒 PRICE PULSE – SMART PRICE TRACKER APP

 Price Pulse is a modern Flutter application that helps users track product prices over time and make smarter buying decisions.
-With price-drop alerts, local history storage, and clean UI, the app ensures you never miss a good deal again.
+With price-drop alerts, local history storage, and a clean UI, the app ensures you never miss a good deal again.
 Ideal for shoppers who want to avoid overpaying and buy products at the right moment.

 🚀 Features